rescript-lang/bucklescript.github.io/docs/object.md

 ## Object as Dynamic Record

-When The two above modes of binding to objects fail, you can always fall back to this one.
-And sometimes this the **preferable** way of binding to objects, because it:
+When The two above modes of talking to JS objects fail, you can always fall back to this one.
+And sometimes this the **preferable** way of talking to JS objects, because it:

 - deals with objects with potentially arbitrary shapes
 - allows heterogeneous values